FalkorDB/docs/clients.md

 ---
 title: "FalkorDB Client Libraries"
-linkTitle: "Clients"
-weight: 2
 description: >
+    Redis clients that support FalkorDB API
+---

 The full functionality of FalkorDB is available through `redis-cli` and the Redis API.
-[RedisInsight](https://redis.com/redis-enterprise/redis-insight/) is a visual tool that provides capabilities to design, develop and optimize into a single easy-to-use environment, and has built-in support for FalkorDB.

 In addition there are several client libraries to improve abstractions and allow for a more natural experience in a project's native language.
 Additionally, these clients take advantage of some FalkorDB features that may reduce network throughput in some circumstances.
----

 ## Currently available Libraries